splunk/observability-workshop/content/en/rum/RUM-online-boutique.md

+---
-# Showcase of RUM with the Online Boutique
+title: Showcase of RUM with the Online Boutique
+linkTitle:  RUM Showcase
+weight: 5
+---
 * Find the Web address of your workshop hosts Online Boutique
 * Generate traffic by shopping for bargains on your workshop hosted Online Boutique web shop.